 - TN is the total net monthly disposable income of both parents.

-The Importance of Hiring an Experienced Child Support Attorney
+The Importance of Hiring an Experienced Child Support Lawyer

 As we mentioned earlier, every child support case is unique, and the results from the calculator won't be applicable for every case.
-That's why it's so important to have an experienced Pasadena child support lawyer at your side.
+That's why it's so important to have an experienced Los Angeles and Pasadena child support lawyer at your side.

 Certain case-specific circumstances—like a child with special medical needs, a parent with an unusually high net income, or a parent with a history of child abuse—can all be complicating factors that affect the outcome of the child support judgment.

 Ultimately, the court's goal in child support cases is simple: The judge tries to ensure that any children maintain the same quality of life post-divorce that they enjoyed while their parents were married.
-Having a strong child support lawyer at your side through the process can help you advocate for your parental rights and pursue the best outcome for your child.
+Having a strong Pasadena & Los Angeles child support attorney at your side through the process can help you advocate for your parental rights and pursue the best outcome for your child.

 How Does California Enforce Child Support Orders?